-To design efficient contextual bandit algorithms, the research community adopted the \emph{oracle-efficiency} framework: assuming access to some computational oracles that can solve basic regression problems and aim to design online contextual bandit algorithms that makes a small number of calls to them.
+To design efficient contextual bandit algorithms, the research community adopted the \emph{oracle-efficiency} framework: assuming access to some computational oracles that can solve basic regression problems, we aim to design online contextual bandit algorithms that have a small total running time, with a small number of calls to the oracles.
 Such regression oracles can be implemented by standard machine learning libraries in practice~\citep{varoquaux2015scikit,paszke2019pytorch}.
 Two types of regression oracles are of main interest.
 First, an \textit{online regression oracle} receives a stream of (context, action, reward) tuples and maintains a reward predictor on the fly, such that its online prediction error is small, e.g., $o(T)$.
-Second, an \textit{offline regression oracle} takes a batch of iid (context, action, reward) tuples and outputs a reward predictor that approximately minimizes its out-of-sample prediction error.
-Recent research has designed contextual bandit algorithms whose regret would be small as long as the error of the online or offline regression problem is small.
-Comparing these two types of oracles, assuming access to an offline regression oracle with low error is milder, due to: (1) the richer availability of guarantees for offline regression from statistical learning~\citep{yang1999information,rakhlin2017empirical}; (2) the simplicity of algorithms in implementing an offline regression oracle~\citep{foster2024online}; on the other hand, guarantees for offline-oracle efficient contextual bandit algorithms have been established in the restricted setting that the contexts are iid~\citep{simchi2022bypassing,xu2020upper}.
+Second, an \textit{offline regression oracle} takes a batch of iid (context, action, reward) tuples and outputs a reward predictor that approximately minimizes its prediction error on the population where these samples are drawn from.
+Recent research has designed contextual bandit algorithms with an error-limiting property~\citep{beygelzimer2005error}: its regret would be small as long as the error of the online or offline regression problem is small.
+Comparing these two types of oracles, assuming access to an offline regression oracle with low error is milder, due to: (1) the richer availability of guarantees for offline regression from statistical learning~\citep{yang1999information,rakhlin2017empirical}; (2) the simplicity of algorithms in implementing an offline regression oracle~\citep{foster2024online}.
+On the other hand, guarantees for offline-oracle efficient contextual bandit algorithms have been established in the more restrictive setting that the contexts are iid~\citep{simchi2022bypassing,xu2020upper}.

-Despite impressive progress, there still remain quite a few open questions in the design and analysis of oracle-efficient contextual bandit learning algorithms with general function approximation:
+Despite impressive progress, there still remain quite a few open questions in the design and analysis of oracle-efficient contextual bandit learning algorithms with general reward function approximation: